-Candidates will normally register in the first instance for a Master's Degree, and transfer, if successful, after a period of no less than twelve months, through a process described in Section 5.7 of this Code.
+Candidates will normally register in the first instance for a Master's Degree, and transfer, if successful, after a period of no less than twelve months, through a process described in the Transfer Between Master's Register and Doctoral Register procedure (ADM 003).
 An exception to this is where a Candidate has a recently qualified research Master's in a cognate area.
 In the case of a Candidate transferring from the Master's Register to the Doctoral Register, the required and permitted duration shall be measured from the date of admission to the Master's Register.